MHamzaAamir/human_image_bg_remover/README.md

 - A batch size of 32 is used for training.
 - The model is trained for 50 epochs using the Adam optimizer and binary cross-entropy loss.
 - A custom callback saves the model every 5 epochs.
+- Google Collab's T4 GPU was used for the training process.

 ## Results